TORBYDESIGN/SoloVendorMarketXMR/README.md

 bash deploy.sh

-let the script run, fill in what it asks for password and amdin name
+let the script run, fill in what it asks for password and admin name

 Set your wallet on the market and XMR or BTC Rate.
 Udpate this every few hours.